abdoghazy2015/CTF-Write-Ups/CyCTF24/Pwn/CyParser/readme.md

 2. **Exploiting the Buffer Overflow**

-    The third byte of the decoded input is treated as an `unsigned __int8`, meaning its value ranges from 0 to 255.
-However, since `memcpy` uses `(3rd_byte - 1)` as the length, passing a value of `0` causes an integer underflow, resulting in a length of `255`.<br> This allows you to overflow the stack, control the return instruction pointer (RIP), and hijack the program's execution flow.
-The prefix of the payload should be `"CY\0"`.
+    The third byte of the decoded input is treated as an `unsigned __int8`, meaning its value ranges from 0 to 255.<br> However, since `memcpy` uses `(3rd_byte - 1)` as the length, passing a value of `0` causes an integer underflow, resulting in a length of `255`.<br> This allows you to overflow the stack, control the return instruction pointer (RIP), and hijack the program's execution flow.<br> The prefix of the payload should be `"CY\0"`.

 ---